 Kia; There’s no time for that!

 Tara: You don’t have time.
 You need to get to “how are we going to get through this.”
-Whether it’s looking at domestic logistics, whether it’s looking at your social lives, and your lifestyles.
+Whether it’s looking at domestic logistics, whether it’s looking at your social lives, and your lifestyles in the transition from partner to carer.
 I think some of the really beautiful things that happen….
 And they don’t always happen, I mean let’s be clear, sometimes people just …

 Kia: And not everyone will…